aristosv/webserver/README.md

 ---
 - The script will install Docker, all the containers, create a new database and download WordPress.
 - After the installation you can visit your domain and setup WordPress.
-- Necessary passwords will be automatically generated during setup and will be reported at the end.
+- Necessary passwords will be automatically generated during setup and will be displayed at the end.
 - You can also manage the containers and the database with the tools below.
 ```
 Name: Portainer